 Deputy City Manager for the City and Borough of Juneau, Alaska

-Mila Cosgrove worked in the human resources field for 30 years, prior to transitioning to municipal management.
-She has worked at the Executive level for State and local governments in both union and non-union environments.
-She holds both IPMA-SCP and SPHR certifications and is a graduate of the Pacific Program for Catalytic Leadership.
+Prior to transitioning to municipal management, Mila Cosgrove worked in the human resources field for 30 years at the executive level for state and local governments in both union and non-union environments.
+She holds IPMA-SCP and SPHR certifications and is a graduate of the Pacific Program for Catalytic Leadership.

 Momoh A. Conteh

 Since 2009, Momoh A. Conteh has served as human resources director at the Maryland Department of Agriculture (MDA), where his responsibilities include recruitment and examination, benefits, classification and compensation, staff development and training, employer/employee and labor relations, and performance management.
 Conteh also serves as a professional mediator with the Maryland Shared Neutrals Mediation Program.
 Prior to joining the MDA, Conteh served as deputy labor commissioner for the city of Baltimore, Maryland, representing the city in negotiations regarding collective bargaining agreements that covered 15,000 uniformed and civilian employees.
 He also served as an adjunct professor with Baltimore City Community College.
 Conteh holds a master’s degree in human resources/behavioral management from Johns Hopkins University and holds the IPMA-CP certification.
 His professional memberships include IPMA-HR and the Society for Human Resource Management.